uio-bmi/ligo/docs_source/usecases.rst

 2. :ref:`Manuscript use case 2: Limitations of conventional encoding schemes for repertoire-level binary classification when immune signals co-occur within the same AIR`

-Additional use cases:
+The following group of use cases is inspired by the manucript "Revealing the hidden structure of epitope-specific TCR repertoires and its influence on model performance" (link will be added soon).
+From these use cases you can learn how to define LIgO motifs inspired by VDJdb database, simulate epitope-specific TCR repertoires based on these motifs, and inspect the simulated repertoires compared to experimental data.

+1. :ref:`Constructing LIgO motifs inspired by VDJdb`
-3. :ref:`Simulating epitope-specific TCR repertoires in 5 steps`
+2. :ref:`Simulating epitope-specific TCR repertoires in 5 steps`
+3. :ref:`Inspecting the simulated data compared to experimental data`

 List of all usecases
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^